Sleep & Well Being

 6. Switch off electronics before bedtime

 Did you know that all those chargers, Tv’s and electronic devices in your bedroom are emitting small amounts of heat?
-We advise that you move as many electronics out of the bedroom to help keep it cooler at night.
-Also, its good practice to limit the amount of blue light that phones and laptops give off just before bed as they can overstimulate your brain, meaning its harder to get to sleep.
+We advise moving as many electronics out of the bedroom to help keep it cooler at night.
+Also, it’s a good practice to limit the amount of blue light phones and laptops emit just before bed, as it can overstimulate your brain, making it harder to fall asleep.

 7. Choose the correct mattress size

-If you’re sharing a bed with a partner do you have enough space in your current mattress to allow each other ‘breathing space’?
-If your room size allows it a larger mattress can result in a cooler night sleep as there is more airflow between you and your partner.
-Zip and link mattresses can be an excellent choice to allow both of you your own spring tension and reduce transference during the night.
+If you’re sharing a bed with a partner, do you have enough space in your current mattress to allow each other ‘breathing space’?
+If your room size allows it,t a larger mattress can result in a cooler night’s sleep as there is more airflow between you and your partner.
+Zip-and-link mattresses can be an excellent choice, allowing both of you your own spring tension and reducing transfer during the night.
 Both of which can lead to disturbed sleep!

-We have a handy guide here about every mattress size so you can check which one is best suited for your bedroom.
-The bigger the mattress then the more room you will have to stay well ventilated and cool at night.
+We have a handy guide to every mattress size so you can choose the one that’s best suited to your bedroom.
+The bigger the mattress, the more room you will have to stay well-ventilated and cool at night.

 8. Do you have the most breathable mattress support?

 The type of mattress support you have will also affect the temperature of your bedroom at night.
-Foam mattresses may be initially cheaper than their pocket spring mattress rivals but they do retail an awful lot of heat.
-As the support layer is usually foam too so air gets trapped and then heats up keeping you red hot at night.
-Where possible a pocket sprung mattress can really help keep you cool at night by allowing proper airflow through your mattress.
-A pocket sprung mattress will also be far more breathable than a synthetic memory foam model.
-Air can pass through the pocket springs far more readily than foam.
+Foam mattresses may be initially cheaper than their pocket spring rivals, but they do retain an awful lot of heat.
+As the support layer is usually Foam too, air gets trapped and heats up, keeping you red-hot at night.
+Where possible, a pocket-sprung mattress can really help keep you cool at night by allowing proper airflow through your mattress.
+A pocket-sprung mattress will also be far more breathable than a synthetic memory Foam model.
+Air can pass through the pocket springs far more readily than Foam.

 9. Stay hydrated before bedtime

 Staying hydrated before bed can ensure your body has everything it needs to stay cooler during the night.
-If you’re dehydrated then your body temperature will increase.
+If you’re dehydrated, then your body temperature will increase.
 This is because your body does not have enough fluid to sweat properly and regulate core temperature.
-Therefore your temperature will rise.
-We recommend keeping a glass of water by the bedside table to ensure you’re well-hydrated during the night.
+Therefore, your temperature will rise.
+We recommend keeping a glass of water byyoure bedside table to stay well-hydrated throughout the night.

 10. Avoid late-night exercise

-If you’re a night owl you may be used to working out late at night to keep on top of your fitness schedule.
-However, this can play havoc with your core temperature and can lead to late-night overheating. if possible it’s always better both for your body and sleep regime to exercise first thing in the morning.
+If you’re a night owl, you may be used to working out late at night to keep up with your fitness schedule.
+However, this can play havoc with your core temperature, leading to late-night overheating.
+If possible, it’s always better for your body and sleep routine to exercise first thing in the morning.

 Summary

-If you’re a warm or hot sleeper getting to sleep can be really difficult.
-The biggest areas for improvement are avoiding memory foam mattresses and opting for Natural Fibres in your mattress and bedding.
-Ensuring the bedroom is cool before you go to bed, staying hydrated and not eating just before bedtime can also dramatically improve your sleep temperature.
+If you’re a warm or hot sleeper, falling asleep can be really difficult.
+The biggest areas for improvement are avoiding memory Foam mattresses and opting for Natural Fibres in your mattress and bedding.
+Ensuring the bedroom is cool before you go to bed, staying hydrated, and not eating just before bedtime can also dramatically improve your sleep temperature.

-If you have more questions why not ask our expert team below?
+If you have more questions,s why not ask our expert team below?

 Ask us a question